logyball/podcast_alerter/README.md

 ## Future Work

-So far I've tested this with `libsyn.com`, `soundcloud.com`, and other podcasts' custom RSS feeds.
+So far I've tested this with `libsyn.com`, `soundcloud.com`, `substack`, and other podcasts' custom RSS feeds.
 Hopefully it's generic enough for all the possible permutations!